 Last updated: 29 July 2022

 3-G (vaccinated, recovered or tested) no longer required: Passengers arriving in Austria do not need to show proof of COVID vaccination, a negative COVID test, or a certificate of recovery from COVID.
 More information about entry requirements to Austria can be found at welcome.tirol.

 For those entering (returning) from the province of Tirol, the following regulations apply: Travellers are exempt from testing requirements at the time of entry, i.e. no antigen or PCR tests have to be presented.
-This exemption does not apply to entry by plane or long-distance bus travels.
 Click here for more information.

 - 3-G proof (vaccinated, recovered or tested) is only required by visitors, employees and service providers of hospitals, care and nursing homes, or similar facilities

 MASK MANDATE LIFTED AS OF 1 June 2022